milomedia/tilix/_includes/impact-detail.md

 ### Microfinance
 Small scale social enterprises can leverage Tilix knowledge, technology, labour and capital to help deliver their mission.
 We have a strong preference for helping organisations which address fuel poverty and air quality.

-## Vignettes
--	[**Energy Local**](http://www.energylocal.co.uk): As part of a pro bono relationship, Tilix architected an online acquisition and self-service portal for Energy Local.
--	**[Become Energy](http://become-energy.com)**: As well as providing seed capital, Tilix has advised this I&C battery storage start-up on strategic imperatives such as CRM, website platform and content.
--	**[Homebox.io](https://homebox.io)**: As lead investor and energy industry advisor, Tilix is helping this smart home start-up invent the next wave of B2C utility service provision.
--	**[Uniti EV](https://www.uniti.earth)** Tilix was one of the first investors in this innovative and fast moving Swedish unicorn.
-Tilix has also provided B2B marketing and innovation management advisory services.
-- **[Bristol Energy Coop](http://www.bristolenergy.coop)** Investor in solar bonds and Zero West project partner.
-- **[Enian](https://www.enian.co)** As an angel investor and technical adviser, Tilix has provided strategic advice to the executive team on corporate alignment.
-Tilix will further provide IT and data security services following product launch.

 [1]: https://en.wikipedia.org/wiki/Joint_venture
 [SDL]: http://www.sustainabledirection.com